 Finding a Cheap Motorhome and Campervan Hire in Adelaide is Easy

 Useful information on Adelaide

-Motorhome Hire are available from the following locations across the country:
+Motorhome Hire is available from the following locations across the country:

 View Campervan Rental Locations in Australia in a larger map

 Adelaide Shores Caravan Park formerly West Beach Caravan Park is one of the most popular parks in South Australia for locals and tourists alike.
 It is an award-winning site offering a wide range of accommodation with facilities such as heated pools, a tennis court, walking tracks, playground, restaurant, laundry, WiFi, gardens, communal shower, communal kitchen, gas, outdoor furniture and more.
 Most of the campervan camping sites are powered, and available at affordable rates.

-Marion Holiday Park lies at just around twelve kilometers away from the centre of the city of Adelaide.
+Marion Holiday Park lies at just around twelve kilometres away from the centre of the city of Adelaide.
 Its exact location is 323 Sturt Road, Bedford Park, South Australia.
 The park offers different types of wonderful accommodation including Caravan and Tent Sites.